charlesbrandt/copy_all_tabs/README.md

     npm install --global web-ext

 For notes on using web-ext (but remember,

 https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext

 I find loading in "about:debugging" is sufficient and easier

 ### Permissions

 https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/permissions#Clipboard_access

 ### Publishing

+Remember to:

+- comment out any console statements added during development before zipping up.
+- increment the version number in `manifest.json`

-    cd copy_all_tabs/ff-web_extension
+  cd copy_all_tabs/src
-    zip -r -FS ../copy-all-tabs.zip *
+  zip -r -FS ../copy-all-tabs.zip \*

 Log in and publish zip file.

 ## History

+0.0.9
+Version 0.0.9 provides a custom output setting in the settings panel to customize the way tab links are copied to the clipboard.

 This add-on is inspired by old add-on called CopyAllUrls (http://www.plasser.net/copyallurls/).
 I used that add-on for many years with Firefox (Thank you, Jürgen!).

 The current version has been updated to use the Web Extension API. https://developer.mozilla.org/en-US/Add-ons/WebExtensions

 It is loosely based on the structure of the example "tabs, tabs, tabs" extension.